• Menu

 The Ibis Hotel has 243 rooms available, all are soundproofed, with fast WiFi and great views.
 The Crib Island Beach Club Bistro is perfect for scrumptious burgers and pizzas.

-Latest guest review: “Fantastic location walk to domestic airport.
+Latest guest review: “Fantastic location walk to the domestic airport.
 Bed extremely comfortable and night view of airport lights amazing.”

 Cool Things To Do in Brisbane